|

 nationwide audience.

-staccato strings of RHYTHM OF THE RAIN, a lush rhythm and blues “wall of sound”
+staccato strings of “Rhythm of the Rain”, a lush rhythm and blues “wall of

 Of course Sha Na Na invites the orchestras to lose their tuxedo jackets, open